outpaddling/Coding-Standards/README.md

 1. Making your code depend on a huge library (e.g. boost) in order to use one or two functions from it may incur more cost than benefit.
-It increases build/install time and increases that possibility of breakage down the road due to API changes in the library.
+It increases build/install time and increases that possibility of breakage down the road due to API changes and bugs in a massive library.

 2. Make sure that any dependencies you add are high quality.
-If the only existing wheel is an unbalanced limestone slab, then reinventing it would be a good move.
+If the only existing wheel is a square limestone slab, it's time to reinvent it.

 3. If there are multiple implementations of a dependency (e.g.
 BLAS/OpenBLAS), stick to standards (avoid using extensions supported by